AlparDuman/archive-video-batch/README.md

-# Archival Video Converter Batch
+# Archive Video Batch

-A simple windows batch file to convert videos for archiving using drag & drop using [FFmpeg](https://www.ffmpeg.org/).
+A windows batch wrapping [FFmpeg](https://www.ffmpeg.org/) to convert videos for archiving using drag & drop.

 > [!WARNING]
 > Output video files only contain video streams and audio streams from the original video file.
 Subtitles, chapters and all other metadata are therefore not copied!